department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/sign-in-and-identity-verification.md

 **Like this:** “You can use your Login.gov account to access your VA benefits, services, and information online.”
 **Not this:** “You can use Login.gov to access your VA benefits, services, and information online.”
 **Exception:** We don’t need “account” to follow “Login.gov” in this example: “Login.gov is a U.S. government account that meets modern security standards.”
 - When describing reasons for creating an account or changing to a new type of account, keep the focus on how Veterans can benefit.
-Don’t use phrases like “keep VA secure,” since that puts the responsibility for VA data security on Veterans.
+Don’t use phrases like “to protect VA’s data security,” since that puts the responsibility for VA data security on Veterans.
 - The language around sign in and identity is rapidly evolving.
 Check back often for updates.

 ## Related terms